home-assistant/home-assistant.io/source/_components/caldav.markdown

 ### {% linkable_title Prerequisites %}

 You need to have a CalDav server and credentials for it.
-This component was tested against [Baikal](http://sabre.io/baikal/) but any component complying with the RFC4791 should work.
+This integration was tested against [Baikal](http://sabre.io/baikal/) but any integration complying with the RFC4791 should work.
 [Nextcloud](https://nextcloud.com/) and [Owncloud](https://owncloud.org/) work fine.